FOREX-Dollar gains versus euro as Israel-Palestinian conflict spurs safety bid

 Shekel sinks to the lowest since 2016 https://tmsnrt.rs/48O4Ojx

-(Reporting by Herbert Lash, additional reporting by Joice Alves in London, Rae Wee in Singapore; Editing by Christina Fincher, Mark Potter and Leslie Adler)
+(Reporting by Herbert Lash, additional reporting by Joice Alves in London, Rae Wee in Singapore; Editing by Christina Fincher, Mark Potter, Will Dunham and Leslie Adler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.